saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 Dave went on to create the <a href="http://500.co">500 Startups</a> accelerator.

 <h2>Making the pieces work for you</h2>
 Eric has been a great convenor of the Lean Startup movement, building bridges and being very inclusive, even in circumstances where he was challenged.
 (You'll notice, for example, that his book The Lean Startup is very high-level and communicates concepts and principles over process, while Ash Maurya's Running Lean is criticised for being dangerously prescriptive.
-Yet, they still collaborate.)
+Also, Steve often calls himself the *Godfather of Lean Startup* but while one of the key figures in the story, wasn't the originator.
+Yet, Eric still endorses Ash and Steve.

 Eric's rule has been simple: if you know what Lean Startup is, you're in.

+There's a strong value on intellectual honesty in that, but also an onus on us to learn.

+When I challenged Eric on how that let's a lot of bad advice creep in, particularly people losing their family's money by following the more presriptive step-by-step versions of Lean Startup that are out there, his answer was, "I've written a lot about this, free on my blog, and if they choose not to read that, there's very little I can do."

-The reason I decided to roll up my sleeves and lay the groundwork for the Lean Startup movement, was something Eric told me back in 2010.
+The reason I decided to roll up my sleeves and lay the groundwork for the Lean Startup movement, was something Eric told me back in 2011.
 "The biggest waste of human effort is in the mismanagement of large organisations.
-Someone can work on a great project for 5 years, and have it cancelled in error by a committee they never met.
+Someone can work on a great project for 5 years, and have it cancelled by a bad decision by a committee they never met.
 Startups can show them a better way."

 I think this inclusive attitude has largely allowed us to draw from the best of many worlds, and I hope the future of Lean Startup will continue with connections into many other spaces.